pangqiao/study/Hided/Python/locals_globals.md

 来自于python官方文档 [Execution Model](https://docs.python.org/2/reference/executionmodel.html)的解释:

 ```
 When a name is used in a code block, it is resolved using the nearest enclosing scope.
-The set of all such scopes visible to a code block is called the block’s environment.
+The set of all such scopes visible to a code block is called the block's environment.

 If a name is bound in a block, it is a local variable of that block.
 If a name is bound at the module level, it is a global variable.
 (The variables of the module code block are local and global.)
 If a variable is used in a code block but not defined there, it is a free variable.
 ```